Department of Corrections

 FISCAL NOTE ON STATE OR LOCAL GOVERNMENT

 (1) What units, parts, or divisions of state or local government (including cities, counties, fire departments, or school districts) will be impacted by this administrative regulation?
-The amendments to this regulation impact the operation of the Kentucky Department of Corrections and each state correctional institution.
+The amendment to this regulation impacts the operations of the Kentucky Department of Corrections, 120 Circuit Courts, and the Parole Board.

 (3) Estimate the effect of this administrative regulation on the expenditures and revenues of a state or local government agency (including cities, counties, fire departments, or school districts) for the first full year the administrative regulation is to be in effect.